harryak/scss_tiles/README.md

 You can just download the `dist/tiles.css` and use it locally right away.

+Add the `dist/tiles-anim-*.css` you like the most to add hover animations.
+Some provide special features (see below).

 ### Advanced usage

 Clone this repo and setup gulp to run the gulp tasks (at least `sass-default`).